 The Southwestern desert states of New Mexico, Arizona, Utah and Nevada stretch from Texas to California, across an elemental landscape ranging from towering monoliths of red sandstone to snowcapped mountains, on a high desert plateau that repeatedly splits open to reveal yawning canyons.
 This overwhelming scenery is complemented by the emphatic presence of Native American cultures and the palpable legacy of America’s Wild West frontier.

-Among the region’s earliest inhabitants were the Ancestral Puebloans.
-While their settlements and cliff palaces, abandoned seven centuries ago, are now evocative ruins, their descendants, the Pueblo peoples of New Mexico and the Hopi in Arizona, still lead similar lifestyles.
-Arriving from the fourteenth century onwards and adopting local agricultural and craft techniques, the Navajo and the Apache appropriated vast tracts of territory, which they in turn were soon defending against European immigrants.
-The first such, in 1540, were Coronado’s Spanish explorers who spent two years fruitlessly searching for cities of gold.
+Among the earliest inhabitants of the Southwest were the Ancestral Puebloans.
+While their settlements and cliff palaces, abandoned More than seven centuries ago, are now evocative ruins, their descendants, the Pueblo peoples of New Mexico and the Hopi in Arizona, still lead similar lifestyles.
+From the fourteenth century onwards, the incoming Navajo and Apache appropriated vast tracts of territory, which they in turn were soon defending against European immigrants.
+The first such, in 1540, were Coronado’s Spanish explorers, fruitlessly searching for cities of gold.
 Sixty years later, Hispanic colonists founded New Mexico, an ill-defined province that extended into much of modern California and Colorado.
-Not until 1848 was the region forcibly taken over by the United States.
-Almost immediately, large numbers of outsiders began to pass through on their way to Gold Rush California.
+Not until 1848 was the region taken over by the United States.
+Almost immediately, outsiders began to flock through on their way to Gold Rush California.

 Thereafter, violent confrontations increased between the US government and the Native Americans.
 The entire Navajo population was rounded up and forcibly removed to barren eastern New Mexico in 1864 (though they were soon allowed to return to northeastern Arizona), while the Apache, under warrior chiefs Cochise and Geronimo, fought extended battles with the US cavalry.
 Though the nominal intention was to open up lands to newly American settlers, few ever succeeded in extracting a living from this harsh terrain.